When can I start applying for college?

 The ACT (American College Testing) is a standardized test used for college admissions in the United States.
 It is a multiple-choice test administered by ACT, Inc.

-Depending on whether you choose to the write the optional essay or not, the registration fee for the ACT ranges anywhere from $63 to $88.
+Depending on whether you choose to the write the optional essay or not, the registration fee for the ACT is either $65 (without writing) or $90 (with writing).
 Check to see if you qualify for a fee waiver with your counselor or by going to ACT's website.

 Although the SAT and ACT seem very similar, there are many differences between them.
 Generally speaking, students with strong verbal skills may do better on the ACT, while those who excel in math may have more success with the SAT.
 Other differences include scoring, timing and format.